Healing in Water: Integrating Somatic Experiencing and Hakomi into Watsu® Therapy

 Hakomi® – Mindfulness and Loving Presence

-Founded by Ron Kurtz, Hakomi® is a mindfulness-based somatic psychotherapy grounded in principles of non-violence, curiosity, and presence.
-Within Watsu, these principles allow the practitioner to hold a calm, compassionate space where emotional awareness can surface and integrate safely.
+Founded by Ron Kurtz, Hakomi® is a mindfulness-based somatic psychotherapy.
+It is grounded in principles of non-violence, curiosity, and presence.
+Within Watsu, these principles allow the practitioner to hold a calm, compassionate space.
+Here, emotional awareness can surface and integrate safely.
+Rather than seeking to “fix” or analyze, the practitioner creates conditions for the body’s innate intelligence to express, release, and restore itself.

 Trauma-Informed Aquatic Therapy